muschellij2/neuroc/getting_ready_for_submission/index.md

   - osx
 ```

-If you would like to use our platform's customized Travis configuration file, you can use the [Neuroconductor YAML file](https://github.com/muschellij2/neuroc_travis/blob/master/neuroc_travis.yml), but make sure you rename it to `.travis.yml` in your folder.
+If you would like to use our platform's customized Travis configuration file, you can use the [YAML file](https://github.com/muschellij2/neuroc_travis/blob/master/neuroc_travis.yml), but make sure you rename it to `.travis.yml` in your folder.

 ### Enabling Travis